DeeJack/WeatherTrentino/Phase 4 - Knowledge Definition/info.md

+# Phase 4: Knowledge Definition

-In this directory you have store all the material considered and created for the knowledge definition phase
+This directory contains the output produced during the knowledge definition phases.